ByGregMarine/bygregmarine.com/content/settings/blog.md

 order: 1
 url: /blog
 ---

-This is a collection of my articles and musings.
-I hope you enjoy reading these as much as I enjoyed writing them!
+Although writing is not my profession, writing is one of my passions.
+What you’ll find here is a collection of my musings and thoughts on my world.
+Anything from stories of my life to reviews of my favorite places, there is quite a variety to enjoy!